Drarig29/crypto-balance/README.md

 **Note:** You might need to build with either `DOCKER_BUILDKIT=1` or `COMPOSE_DOCKER_CLI_BUILD=1` depending on your docker-compose version.
 Upgrade to at least v2.0.0 to build without any of these flags.

-## Back-end
+## Backend

-The back-end (in Rust) gets daily snapshots of your wallets and the price history for each cryptocurrency you have in your wallets.
+The backend (in Rust) gets daily snapshots of your wallets and the price history for each cryptocurrency you have in your wallets.

 Used APIs: